 Where the Payment is denominated in:

-(b) a currency other than euro or pounds sterling but the Recipient Account is located within the EEA, we shall endeavour to ensure, barring any factors out of our control, that the amount of the Payment is credited to the Recipient’s payment service provider’s account by the end of the fourth Business Day following the Payment Date; and
+(b) a currency other than euro or pounds sterling but the Recipient Account is located within the EEA, we shall ensure that the amount of the Payment is credited to the Recipient’s payment service provider’s account by the end of the fourth Business Day following the date upon which the Order for the Payment was deemed to be received; and

-(c) a currency other than euro or pounds sterling and the Recipient Account of the Recipient’s payment service provider is located outside the EEA, we shall endeavour to ensure, barring any factors out of our control, that the Payment is credited as soon as is reasonably practicable after the Payment Date.
+(c) a currency other than euro or pounds sterling and the Recipient Account of the Recipient’s payment service provider is located outside the EEA, we shall ensure that the Payment is credited as soon as is reasonably practicable.

 You acknowledge that although we may make the Payment within the stipulated timeframes, we cannot control the actions of the Recipient’s payment service provider or any intermediary payment processors.

-We are liable to you for the correct execution of a Payment where the Recipient Account is within the EEA and where the Payment is in euros or another EEA currency unless we can prove to you (and where relevant, to the Recipient’s payment service provider) that the Recipient’s payment service provider received the Payment within the appropriate time period described in Clause 12.8(a) or 12.9(b) as appropriate.
+We are liable to you for the correct execution of a Payment unless we can prove to you (and where relevant, to the Recipient’s payment service provider) that the Recipient’s payment service provider received the Payment within the appropriate time period described in Clause 12.11(a) or 12.11(b) as appropriate.

 13. TERMS OF US HOLDING STORED VALUE